Methodological insights in Bayesian Age-Period-Cohort analysis: an application to the case of Puerto Rico's fertility decline: Methods

 where $a = 1,\dots, A, t = 1,\dots, T$ and $c = (A-a) + t$.
 The parameters $\theta_a$ are the age effects, $\phi_t$ the period effects, and $\alpha_c$ the cohort effects.
 Note that $\lambda_0 \sim \text{N}(0, 1)$ is a measurement error, and$e^{\lambda_{a,t}}$ represents the birth rate.
 We subtract the offset in (\ref{eqn:lambda_eq}) to model the rates instead of the expected occurrences.
 This model definition is also used for Age-Period (AP), Age-Cohort (AC) and Age (A) models.

-The age, period, and cohort parameters follow autorregressive priors, with linear time trends specified by a second-order RW(2).
-In particular, the priors for the age parameters $\theta_a, a = 1, \dots, A$ were formulated as follows:
+The age, period, and cohort parameters follow autoregressive priors, with linear time trends specified by a second-order Random Walk (2).
+This is a type of Random Walk in which the second-order differences remain constant.
+For the age parameters, these constant second-order increments are defined as